Going through a spiritual awakening is one of the most confusing, lonely, alienating, but also supremely beautiful experiences in life.

 Here are the answers to some commonly asked questions:

 There are many reasons why the spiritual awakening process happens.
 Major life changes, tragedies, losses, health crises, marriage, divorces, and other milestones can often trigger a new outlook on life.
-Whatever the case, spiritual awakenings occur when the soul is ready to undergo a process of transformation – and that occurs at different moments for everyone (if it happens at all).
+Whatever the case, spiritual awakenings occur when the soul is ready to surrender into the Absolute – and that occurs at different moments for everyone (if it happens at all).

 The spiritual awakening process is said to be a lifelong journey – once it begins, it never ends.
 However, the intensity of awakening varies and often we go through quiet and calm periods, followed by chaotic and intense periods of change.
 It’s important that we honor this ebb and flow of transformation, seeing it as a vibrant and ever-flowing journey, not a static and one-off destination.

 After undergoing a spiritual awakening, it’s important that you explore all the different spiritual paths available to you.
-Go with your heart and instincts, and choose a path that calls to you.
+Go with your heart and instincts, and choose a path that calls to your deepest needs.
 It’s also crucial to practice some form of inner work while walking your own path to ensure that you’re evolving, staying grounded, and healing inner wounds that may sabotage your progress.

 Spiritual awakenings mark the beginning of our spiritual paths.

-The main way we can help you through this experience is through a path we call inner work.
-Inner work is the psychological and spiritual practice of diving deep into your inner self for the purposes of self-exploration, self-understanding, healing, and transformation.
+Inner work is the psychological and spiritual practice of diving deep into your inner self for the purposes of self-exploration, self-understanding, spiritual healing, and transformation.
+It helps to deepen and mature your process of spiritual awakening.

 In The Spiritual Awakening Process, we walk you through the beginning stages of reconnecting with the loving and eternally wise place within you known as your Soul.
 Some of the topics covered include: